HR Reference Guide

 Click on below headings for more information on this topic

 An employee has 20 working days after the date of the event leading to the grievance or the date he or she learns of the event leading to the grievance to file a grievance.
-Grievances relating to employee evaluations must be filed within 10 working days after the employee receives the final decision.
+Grievances relating to employee evaluations must be filed within 10 working days after the employee receives the final decision following a request to review the report on performance.

 A grievance may be filed in NEATS or by submitting the grievance to the employee's supervisor using the Formal Grievance form (see FORMS).